• Skip to primary navigation

 • Give the vegan buttermilk a good stir.

-Pour the curdled milk into the flour mix, using enough milk to bring the mix into a ball that can be shaped with the hands and is not too sticky.
+Pour the curdled milk into the flour mix, using just enough milk to bring the mix into a dough that can be shaped with flour dusted hands and is not too sticky.
+Don't pour it all in at once as there is usually some buttermilk left.

-• Place your dough on a floured surface.
+• Place your dough onto a floured work surface.

 Don't knead the dough too much as it will overwork it.